akhasoft/Yakhont/README.md

 The Yakhont Weaver is a standalone utility which means it can be used in any application even without Yakhont library - just specify "weaverAddConfig = false" and provide your own configuration file.

+And yes - for classes and packages names wildcards ('*', '?', '**') are supported.

-Please refer to [weaver.config](yakhont/weaver.config) for more details.
+Please refer to the [Weaver](https://akhasoft.github.io/yakhont/1.2.01/weaver/akha/yakhont/weaver/Weaver.html)
+and the [weaver.config](yakhont/weaver.config) for more info and working examples.

 ## R8 / Proguard